MicrosoftDocs/bot-docs/articles/v4sdk/bot-activity-handler-concept.md

 [!INCLUDE [applies-to-v4](../includes/applies-to-v4-current.md)]

 An activity handler is one way to organize the conversational logic for your bot.
 When the bot receives an activity, it has an *activity handler* that can handle that specific activity type.
-Under the covers, there is one base handler called the *turn handler*.
+Under the covers, there is one base *turn handler*.
 All activities get routed through there.
 That turn handler then calls the individual activity handler for whatever type of activity it received.

 For example, if the bot receives a message activity, the turn handler would see that incoming activity and send it to the _on message activity_ activity handler.
 When building your bot, your bot logic for handling and responding to messages will go in this _on message activity_ handler.
 Likewise, your logic for handling members being added to the conversation will go in your _on members added_ handler, which is called whenever a member is added to the conversation.